http://academic.brooklyn.cuny.edu/ait/ftdl/workshops/index.htmThe AIT Faculty Workshop Series

 became WebCourse, and faculty were welcome whether or not they taught in the

+Core.
 WebCourse is coordinated by faculty member Lilia Melani (English) and the training

 is delivered by both faculty and AIT staff.
 In 1999/2000 WebCourse faculty included: